alanszlosek/pimera/README.md

 # PiMera

-A security and critter camera application for Raspberry Pi computers and the Rasperry Pi camera modules.

 NOTE: This is a work in progress.
 Not fully working yet.

+A security and critter camera application for Raspberry Pi computers and the Rasperry Pi camera modules.

+This is not entirely a new project.
+I created a similar project in Python 3 many years ago, see [raspi-hd-surveillance](https://github.com/alanszlosek/raspi-hd-surveillance).However, Raspberry Pi is [moving away](https://www.raspberrypi.com/documentation/accessories/camera.html) from the proprietary Broadcom camera stack to the open source [libcamera](https://libcamera.org) library, so now seemed like a good time to re-think things.
+Plus, I enjoy writing in C (C++ not so much).

+I'm still getting comfortable with libcamera, but am hoping things will go faster once I can begin porting my Python code to C.

 # Features